appath/NPass/README.md

 __how to make sure that the console does not constantly enter the path to the executable file npass.exe?__

-quite simply, by right-clicking on the shortcut on this computer, from the pop-up menu, select
+Quite simply, by right-clicking on the shortcut on this computer, from the pop-up menu, select

 Properties-> Advanced system settings-> Advanced-> Environment variables in the User Environment Variables window for <USER>